paulina-biocoder/paulina-biocoder/README.md

 <p align='center'>

+### Hi there 👋

-I'm Paulina and I'm currently studying bioinformatics.
-I am interested in using programming and machine learning in the medical field.
-I am looking for an internship in bioinformatics.
+I'm Paulina and I'm studying bioinformatics.
+I'm interested in machine learning and broad areas in bioinformatics.
+I'm looking for a bioinformatics internship.

 You can reach me via LinkedIn